DrewJHarbor/DiamondViewer/INTEGRATION_GUIDE.md

    - Try the X-axis forward/backward buttons
    - Try the Y-axis up/down buttons
    - Try the rotation clockwise/counter-clockwise buttons
+   - **While connected, try using encoders/joystick - they work too!**

 4. **Disconnect when done**:
    - Click "Disconnect" in the Python app